Carpet Cleaning in Hemet: A Case Study

 Pet issues happen for a variety of different reasons.
 This can include: improperly trained pet, sick or aging animal, territorial markings, or improperly managing the pets’ needs.
 In this case, the homeowner went out of town for a few days and the person that was asked to watch over and take care of the pets did not do their job.
 The pets were not let out often enough and they were fed the wrong food.
 In this extreme case the spots included: urine, vomit, and diarrhea.

 There are many different treatment options that we can offer when dealing with biological issues.
 They vary depending on the source of the issue.
-And while the surface fibers of the carpet can usually be cleaned and made into a sanitary surface, the spot may vary visually.
+And while the surface fibers of the carpet can usually be cleaned and made into a cleaner surface, the spot may vary visually.
 Many things from biological sources can damage and dye the carpet fibers to a point where it will remain visible even after a thorough cleaning.

 The size of the pet also plays a role.
 This is because the volume of urine/ vomit will affect the ability of the carpet fiber to resist staining.
 In this case each spot had to be thoroughly rinsed out with pet treatments and water.
 They were then extracted out by a WaterClaw Flash Extractor.
 This allowed us to flush out as much of the contaminants as possible.
 Since the pets were rather large however, a good portion of the biological issues soaked down into the padding of the carpet.
 This did cause many spots to wick up as it dried.
 There were some other permanent stains cause by furniture legs as well.
 With smaller pets, the contaminants will often just spread out over the surface of the fibers and are thus easier to extract.